mrcnski/signor.dev/_posts/2024-12-31-overview-of-polkadot.md

 There is of course much more to Polkadot, and more to come in the future, but I hope that this short overview was helpful!

-{% include image.html name="overview-of-polkadot/seaside.jpeg" alt="Seaside" caption="Working on async backing by the sea." width="500" %}
+{% include image.html name="overview-of-polkadot/seaside.jpeg" alt="Seaside" caption="Working by the sea." width="500" %}